cogu/dtl_type/README.md

 Memory leaks are detected using [CMemLeak](http://www.codeguru.com/cpp/misc/misc/memory/article.php/c3745/Detecting-Memory-Leaks-in-C.htm) (cygwin+Linux) and valgrind (Linux only).
-To enable memory leak detection, define the symbol _DEBUG and rebuild all sources.
+To enable memory leak detection with CMemLeak, define the symbol _DEBUG and rebuild all sources.
 After running your program a text file named
 CMemLeak.txt is automatically generated in the current working directory.